stringsn88keys/check-the-site/README.md

 # Site Checker

 A Ruby script that monitors websites by checking if specific strings are present and sends email notifications when checks fail.
+Includes a beautiful status page interface similar to Atlassian Statuspage.

 ## Features